bottimaakari/osrs-gui-bots/README.md

 # osrs-guibot
-A GUI Bot for OSRS using AutoPy, OpenCV for automating woodcutting.
+A GUI Bot for OSRS (OldSchool Runescape (tm)) using GuiBot, AutoPy and OpenCV libraries for automating different processes.

 Scripts for different purposes separated in own Python files.